rajbot/ranchtronix/_posts/2005-09-22-MangResearchWhiteBikes.md

-And what the fish makes of it:
+'''And what the fish makes of it:'''

 Provo's bicycle plan Amsterdammers!
 The asphalt terreur of the motorized middle class has lasted long enough.
 Dagelyks are brought man sacrifices for the newest authority to which the klootjesvolk have handed themselves over: the car authority.
 The choking koolmonoxyde zyn wierook, zyn beeltenis have been infected in duizendvoud grachten and streets.
 PROVO'S FIETSENPLAN bring bevryoing of the car monster.
 PROVO LANGEERT THE WHITE BICYCLE, IN PUBLIC POSSESSION.
 The first WHITE BICYCLE becomes/Wednesday 28 July for 3 uur's afternoon to public and press has been offered by the from Amsterdam lieverdje on the spui.
 Addictive the consumer.
 The WHITE BICYCLE is never on lock.
 The WHITE BICYCLE is the first free, transport means.
 The WHITE BICYCLE is provokatie of the kapitalisties privebezit; BECAUSE THE WHITE BICYCLE IS ANARCHISTIES.
 The WHITE BICYCLE can be used by which necessary has him and must unclaimed be left behind.
 Meedere WHITE BICYCLES will reach everyone of the white transport can use and the car danger gewken is.
 The WHITE BICYCLE simboliseert simplicity and hygiene dirt-driven compared with the protserigheid and of the authoritarian car.
 BICYCLE IS SOMETHING, BUT BYNA NOTHING!